Venom Kills: 1994 Dodge Concept Muscle Car on a Neon Chassis?

 Gorgeous Dodge Venom Concept with 260 horsepower could have been a great competitor to the Ford Mustang.

-The Dodge Venom Concept made its world debut at the 1994 Chicago Auto Show and to many Mopar lovers, this car represented to important ideas.
-First, Chrysler was capable of making a rear-wheel-drive muscle car on the Neon chassis and second, they were serious enough about the possibility that they created a wicked concept car to show to the world.
+The Dodge Venom Concept made its world debut at the 1994 Chicago Auto Show and to many Mopar lovers, this car represented two important ideas.
+First, Chrysler was capable of making a rear-wheel-drive muscle car on the Neon chassis.
+And second, they were serious enough about the possibility that they created a wicked concept car to show to the world.

-Sadly, the Venom didn’t advance past the concept phase, but the car spent two decades on display at the now-gone Walter P. Chrysler Museum and at a special media event in 2014, we got to check out the 1994 Dodge muscle car concept in person.
+Sadly, the Venom didn’t advance past the concept phase.
+However, the car spent two decades on display at the defunct Walter P. Chrysler Museum.
+Motor 1 recently did a article on this concept, so we decided to share our own first hand experience with the Venom at a special media event we attended in 2014 where we got to check out the 1994 Dodge muscle car concept in person.
 The pictures here show the car as it appeared in 2014, while the video above is stock Dodge footage from the King Rose Archives YouTube channel.

 Details on the Venom